-September, 2011
+September, 2020

-The tasks within this Lab are related to sparse matrices and the effect of utilizing that You are welcome to extend some of the exercises with additional tasks, relevant to the theme of this lab.
+The tasks within this Lab are related to (i) sparse matrices and the effect of utilizing that, and (ii) solving LS problems by iterative methods.
+You are welcome to extend some of the exercises with additional tasks, relevant to the theme of this lab.

 At the end, the results of the exercise have to be sketched and shown to the lab-consultant.

-The tasks require data files, which can be downloaded from http://user.it.uu.se/~maya/Courses/NGSSC/index_Stat.html.
+The tasks require programs and data files, which can be downloaded from http://user.it.uu.se/~maya/Courses/NGSSC/index_Stat_2020.html.

 Make a copy of these files in some of your directories.

-Exercise 1 (\mathbb{R} packages for sparse matrix handling)
+Exercise 1 (For \mathbb{R} users: \mathbb{R} packages for sparse matrix handling)

 Check the description of the packages 'SparseM' and 'spam' (on the web or from the provided files 'Spam_package.pdf' and 'SparseM_package.pdf'.
 Install the packages and load them.
-You obtain certain information messages.